arsjobus/omwaddon-weapon-katana/ReadMe.md

 And you’re done!
 The katana should now be available in-game.

-### Enable the Normal / Specular Maps
+### Enable the Normal / Specular Maps (Optional)

-In your settings.cfg file installed by OpenMW, add this configuration to the Shader section of the file:
+Add the following lines of configuration into the settings.cfg file initialized by OpenMW:

 ```
 auto use object normal maps = true